Here are some frequently asked questions about the restoration project at the Outwoods.

 Around 1,000 oak trees were planted in February 2020 after the first section of conifers were removed in November 2019.

-For the second phase of the project, oak trees will be replanted in January 2022.
+For the second phase of the project, a further 1,000 native trees such as oak were planted in January 2022.

 Who removed the trees during the latest phase?